docker/docs/content/manuals/desktop/troubleshoot/topics.md

 If you manually uninstall Hyper-V, WSL 2 or turn off virtualization, Docker Desktop cannot start.

-To turn on nested virtualisation, see [Run Docker Desktop for Windows in a VM or VDI environment](../vm-vdi.md#turn-on-nested-virtualization).
+To turn on nested virtualization, see [Run Docker Desktop for Windows in a VM or VDI environment](../vm-vdi.md#turn-on-nested-virtualization).

 #### Hypervisor enabled at Windows startup